williamvds/website/content/blog/softwareIUse.md

 recreate with sway.
 I've set up a few two-key bindings that are similar to the ones I use in sway;
 I use the `Super` key modifier in sway, and `Alt` in tmux.

+Things to improve:

+- Show SSH connection and Git status in tmux bar (see [tmux-gitbar](https://github.com/arl/tmux-gitbar)) instead of the Bash command prompt.

 ## Self-hosting